suzuran0y/CCTV-Smartphone-AI-Monitoring/README.md

 ## 2.2.
 System Parameter Customization [⌃](#top)

-Sentinel is not a fixed-behavior “black-box monitoring tool,” but a highly configurable real-time vision system.
+Sentinel is not a fixed-behavior “black-box monitoring tool”, but a highly configurable real-time vision system.
 Users can finely control video streaming, recording strategies, and AI behavior through the Dashboard to adapt to different hardware environments and application scenarios.

 <table> <tr> <td width="55%">